Auquan/help_project/index.md

   feature: hero_bg.jpeg
 ---

 Our fight against COVID19 is far from over.
-While we didn’t have much choice in the first part of the crisis, we can plan and prepare now.
-How we and our governments deal with the second part will affect what our day to day life will be like for the next decade.
-How we live and how we work.
+How we and our governments deal with the crisis from now will affect what our day to day life will be like for the next decade.

-We are combining domain expertise in health, economics and public policy with machine learning to help find the optimal exit strategy - the one that doesn’t choose between saving lives OR the economy, it saves lives AND the economy.
+We are combining domain expertise in health, economics and public policy with machine learning to help find the optimal exit strategies - the one that doesn’t choose between saving lives OR the economy, it saves lives AND the economy.

 [See some overview slides here](https://links.quant-quest.com/HELPSlides)